 Simple design, clear headline, straightforward instructions.

 Another good example is Codecademy.
-Their homepage tells you immediately what you’ll get.
-And you’ll get it fast.
+Their homepage immediately tells you what you’ll get.
+And, that you’ll get it fast.

-Once your landing page is decent, it’s time to return to the setup.
+Once your landing page is decent, it’s time to return to the ad set up process.

 Step 5: Set up your first campaign